Zilliqa/kaya/README.md

 ## Testing

-Automated tests is a work-in-progress.
+Automated tests are a work-in-progress.
 For now, you have to run tests manually.

 From `test/scripts/`, you can use run `node DeployContract.js` to test contract deployment.
 Then, use `node CreateTransaction --key [private-key] --to [contract_addr]` to make transition calls.